 It is well known that children with autism typically think in pictures and that verbal directions without visual support can easily overwhelm them.
 Even if your child does not use the PECS system, the visual support that we incorporate can help increase your child’s understanding, verbal language and ability to independently complete each activity.
 This translates into a more fun experience for both you and your child.

 Yes!
 We recognize the importance of relationships between children with autism and their siblings.
-We offer a set of extra activity box materials (extra Sensory Exploration and Creative Craft materials, as well as an extra Reward System) that parents can purchase to promote this relationship.
+We offer a set of extra activity box materials (extra set of Sensory Exploration fine motor tools, extra craft materials to make a second Creative Craft and an extra Reward System) that parents can purchase to promote this relationship.
 At check-out, just click the "Sibling Add-On" option.
 This add-on option also serves as a great way to provide structure for playdates and promote positive social interactions between children with varying levels of development.

 Absolutely!
 All children learn and grow by exploring the world around them and by using their senses.
 Our products allow young children to learn through a multi-sensory approach.
 We provide visual, auditory and tactile input to promote active learning and positive social interactions.
 All children also take pride in being independent.
 The picture supports our products provide can increase all children’s ability to independently complete our educational activities while having fun.